Saucon Valley Cute & Cuddly Schnauzers

 The average lifespan of a Mini or Toy Schnauzer is 12 to 14 years.
 This is similar to the lifespan of other small dog breeds.

-The lifespan of a Schnauzer can be influenced by a variety of factors, including genetics, diet, exercise, and overall health.
+The lifespan of a Schnauzer or a Schnoodle can be influenced by a variety of factors, including genetics, diet, exercise, and overall health.
 Ensuring your breeder uses Embark DNA data to choose breeding parents wisely, and then providing proper care, including regular veterinary check-ups, a balanced diet, and plenty of exercise and stimulation, will help your Schnauzer live a long, healthy, and happy life.

-Regular preventive care and prompt treatment of any health issues that arise also helps to extend the lifespan of a schnauzer, so it's important to stay up to date on their health needs.
+Regular preventive care and prompt treatment of any health issues that arise also helps to extend the lifespan of a dog, so it's important to stay up to date on their health needs.
 By working with your breeder and veterinarian and following their recommendations, you can help ensure that your Schnauzer has a happy, healthy, and fulfilling life.

-Thank you for your interest in schnauzers and creating a great home
+Thank you for your interest in schnauzers and schnoodles

 for these cute and cuddly fur babies!